Recommendations

 Closure Date:

-2 We recommended that facility managers ensure clean bed frames in patient care areas and monitor compliance.
+2 We recommended that facility managers ensure floors and rolling equipment in patient care areas are clean and in good repair and monitor compliance.

 Closure Date: